Engineering an IoT-Edge-Cloud Computing System Architecture: Lessons Learnt from An Undergraduate Lab Course: Laboratory Setup and Task Units in Context

 \textbf{Task Unit 8 (Configuring cloud database):} To get started, students first sign in on the edge-cloud connector device with Google account created for NoteLab.
-This account allows the student to use Firebase Console (\emph{https://firebase.google.com}) and create a new \emph{Firebase project.} One such project named NOTElabsummer2020 is illustrated in Fig.~\ref{fig:firebase1}.
-After creating a project, students select from multiple database options, and by doing so are required to opt for a real-time database.
+This account allows the student to use Firebase Console (\emph{https://firebase.google.com}) and create a new \emph{Firebase project.} After creating a project, students select from multiple database options, and by doing so are required to opt for a real-time database.
 The database can be started in two modes, the so-called locked and test mode.
 In NoteLab, we use the test mode (the locked mode is for production solutions).
 Whenever a new database is created, it will have a unique URL ending in \emph{firebaseio.com} and the URL of the database following the format \emph{\textless project \textunderscore id\textgreater .firebaseio.com}.
-In the example shown, the URL of the NoteLab database corresponds to: https:\slash \slash notelabsummer2020-b4086.firebaseio.com.
 This information is later used for interfacing the connector and Firebase database.
-In this stage, students have an empty database in Firebase cloud, as shown in Fig.~\ref{fig:firebase1}.
+In this stage, students have an empty database in Firebase cloud.
 The last pair of information required to connecting the connector in the edge context to the database in the cloud context are the host name and authorization key/secret key of the created project.
 This information can be read from \emph{Project Settings-Service accounts} tab where the option to generate a new private key will be offered for generation.
 Students can save the key as \emph{firebase-admin.json} in the connector.